mdhasanuzzamanbp/portugal_administrative_gis/README.md

 ## QA/QC Results

-After performing Quality control the following result has been found:
+After performing Quality control, the following results have been found:

 | Check | Result |
 |---|---:|